 This marvelous screen comedienne's best asset was only muffled during her seven years' stint in silent films.
 That asset?
 It was, of course, her squeaky, frog-like voice, which silent-era cinema audiences had simply no way of perceiving, much less appreciating.
 Jean Arthur, born Gladys Georgianna Greene in upstate New York...

-Oliveretta Elaine Duffy was born on October 20, 1894, in Charleroi, Pennsylvania.
-Olive, as she was known to family and friends, did not have much of a childhood.
-Life in industrial Pittsburgh was depressing and grim with its smoky factories and hard living.
-She married Bernard Krug Thomas at the age of 16 (which wasn't uncommon at the time)...
+Oliva R. Duffy was born on October 20, 1894, in Charleroi, Pennsylvania.
+Ollie, as she was known to family and friends, did not have much of a childhood.
+Life in industrial Pittsburgh was depressing and grim, with its smoky factories and hard living.
+Olive's father died while she was still young, forcing her to leave school to help earn her keep...

 Sweet, sweeter, sweetest.
 No combination of terms better describes the screen persona of lovely Loretta Young.
 A&E's Biography